 A key misconception that prevents people from starting early is that investing is just for the wealthy.
 It is true that in the past certain investments were only available if you had a certain amount of capital.
 But new technology is bringing down barriers.
 It’s reducing fees, and helping investors get started earlier, for less.

 Towards the end of this guide, we’ll look at some of the ways you can start investing in your portfolio.
-No matter what your resources.
+No matter what your resources are.

 Key concept 6: Protect your investments